gh120515/JS-work-day-scheduler/README.md

 <!-- To insert deployed link -->
 Application Link: <>

-This calendar web application is a web browser based planner that allows its user to save event for each our of the day, according to their daily plan.
+This calendar web application is a web browser based planner that allows its user to save event for each hour of their workday(9AM - 5PM), according to their daily plan.
 It is built using HTML, CSS and powered by jQuery, in order for the builder to demonstrate knowledge and proficiency on these web languages.

 ## Usage